aabadie/ribot/README.md

 ### RiBot : The RIOT powered Bot

 RiBot is simple DIY teleoperated robot.
-All design files and source code is
+All design files and source code are
 free:
-* Source code of the different software parts (firmware, controls) are under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)
+* Source codes of the different software parts (firmware, controls) are under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)
-* The design files (mecanic parts and setup documentation are under Creative Commons [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/)
+* The design files (mecanic parts and setup images are under Creative Commons [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/)

-This project aims at showing the possibility provided by the RT OS [RIOT](http://www.riot-os.org) for simple robots.
+This project aims at showing the possibilities provided by the real-time OS [RIOT](http://www.riot-os.org) for simple robots.